 Jewish Holy Season (including Rosh Hashanah, Yom Kippur and Simchah Torah)

-Although only a Jewish season, it is religiously observed by most Jews, even those who are not particularly observant, and there is no special retailing during this period.
+Although specifically a sacred Jewish season, it is religiously observed by most Jews, even those who are not particularly observant, and there is no special retailing during this period.

 New Year’s Eve/Day